gkatsikas/snf/README.md

 B. Symmetric RSS
 ----
-Many networking applications operate on a per-flow basis, and you don't want this information being shared among different CPUs.
+Many networking applications operate on a per-flow basis and you don't want this information being shared among different CPUs.
 Therefore, it is very important to have the same CPU handling both sides of a connection (bi-directional or symmetrical flows).
 A group of researchers found that there is a specific hash key which offers this property.
 You can read more details in their paper: http://www.ndsl.kaist.edu/~kyoungsoo/papers/TR-symRSS.pdf